Medicaid Advantage Plus Model Member Handbook

 There is someone to help you at Member Services:

-Insert Plan Member Services Hours
+[Insert Member Services Hours of Operation]

-If you need help at other times, call us at
+{insert if applicable} If you need help at other times, call us at

 Please indicate how they can receive information in another language, hearing impaired or vision problems.